slyedoc/spritesheet-generator/readme.md

 This is really just exposing [texture_packer](https://github.com/PistonDevelopers/texture_packer).

-Added built in cli for generating and then a lib that just export spritesheet for deserialize in bevy

 ## Notes

 When using with cargo you can pass commandline arguments with the '--'